 (previously known as Antheraea rhythmica)

-This Caterpillar is green with a yellow line along each side.
+The Caterpillar of this species is green with a yellow line along each side.
 There are tubercles on every segment each of which has a cluster of short stiff hairs, and extra big tubercles on the thorax and tail each with a prominent long hair.
 The caterpillar feeds on :

 The adult moths have a brown eyespot on each wing.
 On the fore wing, the eyespot is surrounded by a dark triangle outline Each hind wing has two curved wiggly dark lines across it.
 The moths have a wingspan of about 6 cms.